 Students will need to be able to write well-structured and detailed responses and have sound comprehension skills.
-They will need to be prepared to develop their skills in research methods and written communication.
-They will also need to enable to engage with sources, written and archaeological, and interpret and analyse them.
+They will develop their skills in research methods and written communication.
+They will also engage with sources, written and archaeological, and interpret and analyse them.